 Think about this.
 If you build a business without any hard work, then anybody can do it, right?
 Even if you have temporary success, someone else who is willing to work harder will come and punch you in the face.

 At first, you will feel like nothing is happening.
 But, you need to make a process and trust the process.
-Give a long enough for yourself timeline before you start.
+Give a long-enough timeline for yourself before you start.
 You need to keep on working and doing the hustle without double-checking.
 Eventually, your business will hit a point where it will grow exponentially.

 So, if you want to build a business, be ready to work hard, especially in the first few years.
 Later, when you grow your business to a level, you can outsource most tasks, and then you can do whatever you want.
 Watch the below video to get a kick on your butt.